Skip to main content

 • Access to telecommunication, including broadband

-Recent Federal legislation has reinforced and expanded upon the demand for poverty area measures to meet similar needs (for more information, see the Consolidated Appropriations Act of 2021, P.L.
-116-260).
+Recent Federal legislation has reinforced and expanded upon the demand for poverty area measures to meet similar needs.
 Measures of high and persistent poverty at multiple spatial scales are in demand as is the ability to adjust those measures using different years of data and data sources.
 This data product offers those capabilities for county and census tract geographies.
-It is not exhaustive of all possible data years and sources, but it includes those commonly used in Federal high and persistent poverty area definitions.
+The product is not exhaustive of all possible data years and sources, but it includes those commonly used in Federal high and persistent poverty area definitions.

 High poverty area status can fluctuate from year-to-year especially for areas with a poverty rate that is near the 20 percent cutoff; therefore the year of data chosen can impact the outcome.
 For instance, poverty rates can change rapidly due to cyclical changes in the macroeconomy, causing short-term economic difficulty or improvement.
 This can be particularly problematic for economies that rely heavily on one relatively unstable industry, as is typical of many rural manufacturing and natural resource-based economies.
 The ERS County Typology Codes can serve as a resource for identifying these types of areas, but caution should be taken when interpreting high poverty area status in any given year.
 Examination of multiple years of data can be useful for identifying patterns, such as areas of emerging high poverty.
-For an example, see The Concentration of Poverty is a Growing Rural Problem (Amber Waves, December 2012).
-If there is interest in identifying areas with historical legacies of high poverty area status, then consideration of a persistent poverty area measure is recommended.
+If there is interest in identifying areas with historical legacies of high poverty area status, then consideration of persistent poverty and enduring poverty area measures is recommended.

 Persistent Poverty

 "Persistent poverty" refers to long-standing geographic concentrations of poor individuals, as determined by OPM poverty income thresholds.
-It is defined by consistent high poverty area status over multiple decades, typically spanning 30 years.
-For more information, see ERS’s County Typology Codes, persistent poverty county and persistent child poverty county definitions.
-As an indicator of well-being, it effectively captures the interwovenness of localized private sector disinvestment, deficiency of community resources, and limited economic opportunities.
+Persistent poverty is defined by consistent high poverty area status over multiple decades, typically spanning 30 years.
+As an indicator of well-being, persistent poverty effectively captures the interwovenness of localized private sector disinvestment, deficiency of community resources, and limited economic opportunities.
 The long-term entrenchment of these conditions is often characterized by a lack of baseline necessities for area residents, such as access to health care facilities, grocery stores that offer affordable and nutritious food, an adequate housing market, a sufficient educational system, jobs that pay a living wage, and essential public services.
-The relationship among factors of chronic underdevelopment, limited access, and persistent poverty has long been recognized through federal research and initiatives.
+The relationship among factors of chronic underdevelopment, limited access, and persistent poverty has long been recognized through Federal research and initiatives.
 See for example, Persistent Poverty in Rural Areas and Small Towns (Agriculture information Bulletin Number 664-54, July 1993) and U.S. Department of Commerce, Economic Development Administration’s Economic Innovation Group Initiative working to tackle persistent poverty.

-A persistent poverty area measure can serve many purposes including, but not limited, to research, policy, and program applications.
-For instance, when ERS’s official persistent poverty area measure was first introduced (see ERS's Legacy of Poverty Area Measurement), ERS researchers sought to examine spatial trends in poverty over as long a period as possible.
+A persistent poverty area measure can serve many purposes, including research, policy, and program applications.
+For instance, when ERS’s official persistent poverty area measure was first introduced, ERS researchers sought to examine spatial trends in poverty over as long a period as possible (see the discussion and chronology of USDA ERS Poverty Area Measures in The Poverty Area Measures Data Product technical bulletin number 1967, July 2024).
 They were particularly interested in examining the distributional impacts of 1950s and 1960s economic prosperity trends, the War on Poverty initiatives, and related issues of interest to USDA including agrarian technological change and migration trends.
-More recent reports include examinations of regional and racial patterns, distributional impacts of the Great Recession, and correlation to Coronavirus pandemic outcomes.
-See:
+More recent interests and uses have included the distributional impacts of the Great Recession, correlation to Coronavirus pandemic outcomes (see, for example, Rural America at a Glance: 2021 Edition, November 2021), Economic Information Bulletin No. 230, November 2021), as well as current trends in rural prosperity.

 Official Measures

 Persistent poverty area status is determined by ERS using 4 data periods, approximately 10 years apart, and spanning 30 years (baseline and 3 evaluation periods).
-It is updated every decade by rolling forward the data periods used to construct the measure.
-For instance, the 2004 edition of the County Typology Codes includes persistent poverty area measures (total and child populations) derived from Decennial Census data years 1970, 1980, 1990, and 2000.
-The next edition of the county typology codes (published 2015) dropped 1970 and added American Community Survey (ACS) 5-year period estimates for 2007–11 to the persistent poverty measure, which reflected a transition to using ACS estimates for poverty statistics.
+The status is updated every decade by rolling forward the data periods used to construct the measure.
+For instance, the 2004 edition of the County Typology Codes includes a county-level (only) persistent poverty area measure derived from Decennial Census data years 1970, 1980, 1990, and 2000.
+The next edition of the county typology codes (2015 edition) dropped 1970 and added American Community Survey (ACS) 5-year period estimates for 2007–11 to the persistent poverty measure, which reflected a transition to using ACS estimates for poverty statistics.
 The current official measure includes 1990 and 2000 decennial census data and 2007–11 and 2017–21 ACS 5-year period estimates.

 Research Measures